My Travel & Photography Guide to Oslo, Norway

 Ullevålsveien 43, St. Hanshaugen

-A neighborhood restaurant in a residential area just north of the city center, Smalhans has a devoted local following and a philosophy built around honest, seasonal ingredients without unnecessary complexity.
-The room is warm and welcoming, the wine list is thoughtful, and the cooking is the kind that makes you understand why people live in the neighborhood it anchors.
+A neighborhood restaurant in a residential area north of the city center, with a devoted local following and a philosophy built around honest, seasonal ingredients without unnecessary complexity.
+The room is warm, the wine list thoughtful, and the cooking is the kind that makes you understand why people live in the neighborhood it anchors.
 Good value by Oslo standards.

 Mathallen Oslo